HighTechular95908/Wordpress-Elementor-Rockstar/README.md

 </p>
 </p>

-Please hit me up at avsingh@umass.edu if you have any feedback or ideas for the website.
+Please hit me up at johnrajan@gmail.com if you have any feedback or ideas for the website.
 Leave a :star: &nbsp;if you like it!